Farmin Shahabuddin, MPH, Shahmir H. Ali, ABD, Brandel France de Bravo, MPH, and Nicholas J. Jury, PhD

 Prostate cancer is the second leading cause of cancer deaths for men in the United States, after lung cancer.
 One in every eight men will be diagnosed with prostate cancer in his lifetime.1 Most cases are in men 65 and older, and most deaths occur in men 75 and older.2 Annual screenings would seem to be an important way to prevent prostate cancer.
-However, it may surprise you that many experts, including the U.S. Preventative Task Force (USPTF) does not recommend men over 70 to get screened for prostate cancer.3 For men ages 55 to 69, it doesn’t recommend for or against screening, but instead recommends talking to their doctor about whether screening is right for them.
+However, it may surprise you that many experts, including the U.S. Preventive Services Task Force (USPTF), do not recommend men over 70 to get screened for prostate cancer.3 For men ages 55 to 69, it doesn’t recommend for or against screening, but instead recommends talking to their doctor about whether screening is right for them.

 In fact, even if screening leads to a diagnosis of prostate cancer, it often does not require any treatment.
 Thus, there is currently a hot debate within the medical community: are prostate cancer screenings a good idea, and if so, for which men?
 This article discusses the available tests and the benefits and harms of getting tested for prostate cancer.